sirmarcel/eqt-archive/md_templates/bulk_nvt/README.md

 This runs MTS NVT MD for bulk water.

+- `init-512_h2o.xyz`: Starting geometry (512 water molecules)
+- `input-mts.xml`: i-PI input file
+- `run.sh`: Example bash script on how to execute a run

-MD is run using i-pi (https://github.com/i-pi/i-pi/) using the PET (https://github.com/spozdn/pet) driver.
+MD is run using i-PI (https://github.com/i-pi/i-pi/) using the PET (https://github.com/spozdn/pet) driver.
 The `run.sh` script expects the model to be stored in `../model` with the state dict named `model_state_dict`.
 This can be adapted as needed.

 The `polar-fes.py` script generates the orientational distribution, `tcorrelate.py` and `correlate.py` the dynamic and static correlations (respectively).